Casing string: Background

-The pipe segments (called "joints") are typically about 40 ft in length, male threaded on each end and connected with short lengths of double-female threaded pipe called couplings.
+The pipe segments (called "joints") are typically about 40 ft in length, with male threads on each end that connect with short lengths of double-female threaded pipe called couplings.
 (Some specialty casing is manufactured in one piece with a female thread machined directly into one end.)

 Specification 5C3 of the American Petroleum Institute standardizes 14 casing sizes from 4.5 in to 20 in outside diameter ("OD").
-This and related API documents also promulgate standards for the threaded end finish, the wall thickness (several are available in each size to satisfy various design parameters, and in fact are indirectly specified by standardized nominal weights per linear foot; thicker pipe obviously being heavier), and the strength and certain chemical characteristics of the steel material.
+This and related API documents also set standards for the threaded end finish, the wall thickness (several are available in each size to satisfy various design parameters, and are indirectly specified by standardized nominal weights per linear foot; thicker pipe is obviously heavier), and the strength and certain chemical characteristics of the steel material.
 Several material strengths—termed "Grades" and ranging from 40000 psi to 150000 psi minimum yield strength—are available for most combinations of OD and wall thickness to meet various design needs.
 Finally, the API publications provide performance minimums for longitudinal strength ("joint strength") as well as resistance to internal (bursting) and external (collapsing) pressure differentials.

-A typical piece of casing might be described as 9-5/8" 53.5# P-110 LT&C Rg 3: specifying OD, weight per foot (53.5 lbm/ft thus 0.545-inch wall thickness and 8.535-inch inside diameter), steel strength (110,000 psi yield strength), end finish ("Long Threaded and Coupled"), and approximate length ("Range 3" usually runs between 40 and 42 feet).
+A typical piece of casing might be described as 9-5/8" 53.5# P-110 LT&C Rg 3: specifying OD, weight per foot (53.5 lbm/ft, thus 0.545-inch wall thickness and 8.535-inch inside diameter), steel strength (110,000 psi yield strength), end finish ("Long Threaded and Coupled"), and approximate length ("Range 3" usually runs between 40 and 42 feet).